Esri/arcgis-webpack-plugin/README.md

 **NOTE - _Advanced Usage_**

-If you are building a 2D mapping application and do not require 3D modules, you can exclude 3D related modules by setting `exclude3D` to `true`.
-This option will remove 3D modules from the output JavaScript bundles for your application. _Please note, this does not impact the file size of the JavaScript used in your application, only in the number of bundles generated_.
+If you are building a 2D mapping application and do not require 3D, you can exclude 3D related modules by disabling the 3d `features`.
+This option will remove 3D modules from the output JavaScript bundles for your application.
+Please note, this does not impact the file size of the JavaScript used in your application, only in the number of bundles generated.

 ```js
 // webpack.config.js